-- Being flat in sheen, in that an EFIS or Stucco surface texture is that of a fine 80-100 grit sandpaper.
+Being flat in sheen, in that an Eifs or Stucco surface texture is that of a fine 80-100 grit sandpaper.
 Not meant to be smooth, applying anything else would ruin the texture and appearance the Stucco wall system is trying to convey.
-Think about having a slick looking adobe, using satin, or exterior sem-gloss, ...you might as well paint it purple. 😆
+Think about having a slick looking adobe, using satin, or exterior semi-gloss, ...you might as well paint it purple.

-- Elastromeric have the ability to be mixed in a wide variety of paint colors.
-Not all Elastromerics can be tinted at all paint companies, as some require special color formulations called enviortoners, and only paint stores having such colorants can mix such paints.
+Elastromeric have the ability to be mixed in a wide variety of paint colors.
+Not all Elastromeric paints can be tinted at all paint companies, as some require special color formulations called enviortoners, with only paint stores having such colorants can mix such paints.
 Check with your local paint store, knowing all eager to help you.

-- Elastomerics have a long lasting paint warranty if proper application is performed.
+Elastomeric paint coatings have a lasting paint warranty if proper application is performed.
 Normally having upwards of 12 years depending on conditions.